 There are around 100 recognised individuals with a diagnosis of Floating Harbor Syndrome worldwide, including the UK, Australia, Canada, USA, Italy and many more.

 Everyone is different, therefore parents should talk to their children’s physician and medical team about their specific case, associated symptoms and overall prognosis.
 It is vital however that the FHS child is monitored closely by specialized professionals throughout childhood, and parents are given every opportunity to share the experiences of the child from their perception.
-Working in partnership will only help the FHS child in future
+Working together is vital for a positive outcome.

 Several factors including the small number of identified cases, the lack of large clinical studies, and the possibility of other genes influencing the disorder prevent physicians from developing a complete picture of associated symptoms and prognosis, therefore, it is important to note that affected individuals may not have all of the symptoms discussed below.
 In some cases, delayed growth may occur before birth (prenatal growth retardation) resulting in low birth weight.
 Typically, growth deficiencies become apparent during the first year of life.
 Affected children may be below average height for their age (short stature), and among the shortest 5 percent of their age group.